 Please browse our full list of available physics research projects to find a project that interests you.

-Fusion energy promises millions of years of clean energy, but puts extreme stress on materials.
-This research will resolve scientific issues surrounding plasma-material interactions to guide and facilitate development of future advanced materials for fusion reactors.
+This research aims to resolve scientific issues surrounding plasma-material interactions to guide and facilitate development of future advanced materials for fusion reactors.